 Tips for your family on how to safely enjoy spending time outdoors.

 Getting outdoors is a favourite pastime of adults and children alike.
 But with the continuing COVID-19 pandemic, parents are faced with navigating how to enjoy being outside while protecting their family’s health.
-Consider this your “cheat sheet” for safer outdoor fun!
+Here are some tips to consider for safer outdoor fun!

 Can COVID-19 spread outdoors?